softwaremill/diffx/README.md

 Unfortunately Intellij Idea forces the default color to red when displaying test's error.
 This means that it is impossible to print something with the standard default color (either white or black depending on the color scheme).

-To have better colors external information about the desired theme is required.
+To have better colors, external information about the desired theme is required.
 Specify environment variable `DIFFX_COLOR_THEME` and set it to either `light` or `dark`.
 I had to specify it in `/etc/environment` rather than home profile for Intellij Idea to picked it up.